BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

     ping $EX003_PUB_IP
     ssh -i acpkey1.pem -o ConnectTimeout=5 ubuntu@$EX003_PUB_IP

-You are now connected to the Instance on the public subnet.
+You are connected again to the Instance on the public subnet.

 Test local connectivity
 -----------------------
-You should still be connected to the 'public' Instance.

 Use the following command to test connectivity to the 'private' Instance.

 ``Expected results: 'ping' should now be successful.``